-Today's UV index in Albanie, South Africa will be up to 6.1, indicating a high level of sun exposure for the average person.
+Today's UV index in Albanie, South Africa will be up to 4.9, indicating a moderate level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Albanië, South Africa, can be very high, often reaching levels above 10 during summer months, meaning strong sun exposure.
 Winter months see lower UV levels, usually around 3 to 5.